 Drafting Sales Contracts in Northern Cyprus

-Drafting and Preparing Real Estate Sales Contracts in Northern Cyprus
+Drafting and Execution of Real Estate Sale and Purchase Agreements in Northern Cyprus

-A sales contract is a fundamental document that records the transfer of ownership rights and the obligations of the parties.
-A well-drafted contract not only regulates the transaction but also serves as the only effective tool for protecting the buyer’s interests in case of legal disputes or delays on the part of the seller.
+A sale and purchase agreement is a fundamental document that records the transfer of ownership rights and the obligations of the parties.
+A properly drafted contract not only regulates the transaction but also serves as the only effective tool to protect the buyer’s interests in case of legal disputes or delays by the seller.

-However, foreign investors in Northern Cyprus face a dilemma: the law imposes strict requirements on the language of the document, which the buyer often does not understand.
-Below, we outline the current legal requirements and the optimal format for preparing a transaction.
+However, foreign investors in Northern Cyprus face a dilemma: the legislation imposes strict requirements on the language of the document, which the buyer often does not understand.
+Below we will examine the current legal requirements and the optimal format for executing a transaction.

 - Language Requirements (2022 Law)